parsany/PlannerCLI/README.md

 - **Project Estimation:** The heart of the program - a sorting algorithm for tasks, exercises and free planners.
 It uses due date for each tracker and its workload to prioritize your tasks efficiently so you only focus on few trackers at a time. 🗂️⏳

 - **Goal Tracker:** Set, track, and achieve your goals effectively. 🎯

+- **schedule manager** __(new feature)__: plan your week and calculate the hours, set tags and more! use the "s" for schedule to check. this been essential part of the version 2.0

 - **Subject Database:** Maintain records of your coursework, course selection, and more. 📖